cristianfraser/fintual-ds/README.md

 - **Why**: Platform-specific optimizations and API differences
 - **Benefit**: Optimal performance and developer experience for each platform
+- **Caveat**: Have to maintain two different versions for each component, but this allows for platform-specific quirks and bugs to be fixed more easily.

 ### Core Package Separation